 Adapting to parenthood

 Some couples who have successfully started a family with IVF can find it difficult to adjust to their new life.

-It's important to seek help from health professionals (such as your fertility consultant, GP, midwife or health visitor) if you think you need it.
+It's important to get help from healthcare professionals, such as your fertility consultant, GP, midwife or health visitor, if you think you need it.

 Read more about services and support for parents.